Fort Bridger – HauntedHouses.com

 Fort Bridger, Wyoming 82601

-Fort Bridger State Historic Site can be found off of Interstate Highway 80 West, near Lyman, in the Black’s Fork area, near the Green River.
+Fort Bridger State Historic Site can be found off of Interstate Highway 80 West, near Lyman, in the Black’s Fork area, near the Green River, in what is now Uinta County.
 Take Exit 34 then travel approximately 3 miles south of Evanston, Wyoming.

 In 1842, mountain man and trapper Jim Bridger remembered this location.
 He set up at first a fur trading post which flourished through a barter trade system with the local Indians.
 It officially opened in the summer of 1843, and was a prosperous enterprise for Jim Bridger.
 The trading post at first was made up of two or three adjoining log cabins with dirt roofs, a corral, and lodges inhabited by trappers, and their Shoshoni/Ute Indian wives and children.